RustAudio/rust-lv2/docs/README.md

 ## Building and installing the sample plugins

 Every sample is a self-contained Rust crate; You can simply build it with cargo.
-If you want to install the samples on your machine, you can run `install.sh`.
+If you want to install the samples on your machine, you can run `install_examples.sh`.
 This will build the crates, bundle them and copy them to `~/.lv2`.

 The compiler might complain that "profiles for the non root package will be ignored", which you can safely ignore.
 Some examples have a profile section to show how to enable link-time optimizations, but these profile section don't have an effect.